DaylightNebula/PaperRPGToolkit/documentation/Items.md

 # Custom Items
 These custom items are meant as an extension of the item system already in Minecraft.
-Therefore it is very limited.
+Therefore, it is very limited.
 No custom textures.
 No custom recipes (yet).
 These items can still be used in crafting as well (a custom item based on black dye will behave like black dye in a crafting table).

 If you are looking for something more powerful, use a plugin like ItemsAdder.
 This is meant as a simple system for getting some basic custom items.

 When a custom item is created, it's ID is taken from the name of the file from which it is created.

 ## File Format
-A item is generated via a json file placed in the items folder inside the PaperRPGToolkit plugin folder.
+An item is generated via a json file placed in the items folder inside the PaperRPGToolkit plugin folder.
 The file should contain a single json object describing the item, and the items ID will be the files name without the extension.

 ## Mandatory Arguments
 #### Display Name (json: "displayName")